Virginia Tech® home

 Kirsten Morris , bio

-Dr. Morris is a Postdoctoral Associate working with Professor Gretchen Matthews.
-She works in coding theory and is particularly interested in quantum error correction.
+Dr. Morris is a Postdoctoral Associate specializing in coding theory, specifically quantum error correction.
+She is mentored by Gretchen Matthews.

 • Bio Item